liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/02-creating-sites.markdown

 $$$

-What if you initially had user personal sites enabled for your portal but then disabled them?
-Each existing user's personal site remains on your portal until the next time they log in, at which point it's removed.
+What if you initially had user personal sites enabled for your instance but then disabled them?
+Each existing user's personal site remains on your Liferay instance until the next time they log in, at which point it's removed.

 You can allow users to create personal sites but not have them automatically created for new users.
 To do this, first make sure that